 - A conflict-of-interest statement regarding the authors.
 Where there is none, this should be clearly stated.
-More information can be found on ethical and publication ethics of the JEVTM.
+More information can be found below on the publication ethics of the JEVTM.

-- A clear statement that the authos follow the ethical guidlines as stated in the ethical section of the JEVTM.
+- A clear statement that the authors follow the ethical guidelines as stated in the ethical section of the JEVTM.

 This should consist of the following:

 - Title: This should be concise and reflect the type and purpose of the study.